top of page

 Photo 4.jpg

-David Pletta, MPH
+David Pletta, PHD, MPH

 Epidemiology Analyst, The Fenway Institute